-Situated in the quiet pine forests of Base Borden you will find Mons Range.
+Situated in the quiet pine forests of Base Borden you will find the rifle ranges located along Range Road.
 Mons range allows shooting of nearly any legal rifle, even .50 cal.
-The ranges that can be shot are from 100 yards to 1000 yards.
-All rifle shooters are welcome Target Rifle, Blackpowder, F-Class, Precision, Service Rifle,Swiss Rifle and Vintage.
-Only an about hour’s drive from Toronto, Mons is well situated for many shooters.
+The ranges that can be shot are from a 10 to 1000 yards.
+All rifle shooters are welcome Target Rifle, F-Class, Precision, Service Rifle,Swiss Rifle and Vintage.
+Only an about hour’s drive from Toronto, CFB Borden is well situated for many shooters.

 Cedar Springs Rifle Range

 Situated by the lake at Cedar Springs Ontario and nestled between a corn field and a forest this range is a joy to shoot at.
 Put the beautiful location with a great club and you have a glorious place to visit.

 Check out the current practice and major match dates for the club on our Event Calendar.

 The Winona Rifle Range is located in Winona Ontario, on Baseline Road.
 The Canadian military maintains a 300M rifle range on the edge of Lake Ontario, and is accessed off the QEW at the exits for Fifty Road or Casablanca Drive.

 The range was recently renovated.
 This is a beautiful range to shoot at for beginners looking to shoot at 300M with minimal wind, or experienced shooters looking to practice holding, aiming, trigger control and release without the added challenge of significant wind reading.
 Most of the shooting takes place next to line of trees, so the wind has tended to be lower than other open ranges.